Elythranthera emarginata

-Caladenia emarginata, commonly known as the pink enamel orchid, is a plant in the orchid family Orchidaceae and is endemic to the south-west of Western Australia.
+Elythranthera emarginata, commonly known as the pink enamel orchid, is a plant in the orchid family Orchidaceae and is endemic to the south-west of Western Australia.
 It is a ground orchid with a single flattened, hairy leaf and up to four glossy pink flowers.
 It is similar to Caladenia brunonis but is usually a shorter plant but with larger, pink flowers.
-It has been known as Elythranthera emarginata since 1963 but recent discoveries suggest its inclusion in the genus Caladenia.

 Description

-Caladenia emarginata is a terrestrial, perennial, deciduous, sympodial herb with a few inconspicuous, fine roots and a tuber partly surrounded by a fibrous, multi-layered protective sheath and often forms colonies.
+Elythranthera emarginata is a terrestrial, perennial, deciduous, sympodial herb with a few inconspicuous, fine roots and a tuber partly surrounded by a fibrous, multi-layered protective sheath and often forms colonies.
 It has a single flattened, dark green, hairy leaf, 20-80 mm long and about 7 mm wide with a reddish base.
 Up to four glossy pink flowers 30-50 mm long and wide are borne on a spike 120-250 mm tall.
 The sepals and petals spread apart from each other and are blotched with red or purple on their backs.
 The dorsal sepal is erect, 16-23 mm long and 6-8 mm wide.
 The lateral sepals have similar dimensions to the dorsal sepal and the petals are 14-20 mm long and 6-8 mm wide.
 The labellum is membranous, 4-5 mm long, about 1.5 mm wide and whitish with its tip twisted into an S-shape.
 At the base of the labellum there are two fleshy, dark purple, club-shaped parallel calli 5-7 mm long.
 Flowering occurs from October to December.

 Taxonomy and naming

-The pink enamel orchid was first formally described in 1839 by John Lindley who gave it the name Glossodia emarginata and published the description in A Sketch of the Vegetation of the Swan River Colony.
-In 1871, Heinrich Reichenbach changed the name to Caladenia emarginata and in 1963, Alex George changed it to Elythranthera emarginata.
-In 2015, as a result of studies of molecular phylogenetics, Mark Clements changed the name to back Caladenia emarginata.
+The pink enamel orchid was first formally described in 1839 by John Lindley who gave it the name Glossodia emarginata in A Sketch of the Vegetation of the Swan River Colony.
+In 1963, Alex George transferred the species to Eythranthera as E. emarginata.
 The specific epithet (emarginata) is a Latin word meaning "notched at the apex" referring to the two labellum calli.

 Elythranthera emarginata is regarded as a synonym of the name Caladenia emarginata which is accepted by the Royal Botanic Gardens, Kew.

 Distribution and habitat

-Caladenia emarginata is found as far north as Jurien Bay and as far east as Ravensthorpe, often forming colonies or clumps in swamps, near creeks and in dense heath.
+Elythranthera emarginata is found as far north as Jurien Bay and as far east as Ravensthorpe, often forming colonies or clumps in swamps, near creeks and in dense heath.

 Conservation

-Caladenia emarginata is classified as "not threatened" by the Western Australian Government Department of Parks and Wildlife.
+Elythranthera emarginata is classified as "not threatened" by the Western Australian Government Department of Parks and Wildlife.